strmlineapp-ux/agileflow/docs/user-manual.md

 The main navigation is located in the sidebar on the left, providing quick, icon-based access to all sections of the app.
 Hover over an icon to see its name.

-- **Main Navigation**: Access to core features like the Calendar, Overview, Tasks, and Notifications.
+- **Main Navigation**: Access to core features like the Calendar, Overview, and Tasks.
-- **Team Management**: If you are a manager of a team, a link to that team's management page will appear here.
+- **Team Management**: If you have permission to manage a team, a link to that team's management page will appear here.
 - **Admin Pages**: If you are an Admin, you will see links to the Admin and Service Delivery pages.
-- **User Profile**: At the bottom of the sidebar, you can access your profile, user preferences, and the "View as" feature (for Admins).
+- **User Profile**: At the bottom of the sidebar, you can access your profile, user preferences, notifications, and the "View as" feature (for Admins).
+The Settings page is only accessible from this menu.

 ## 3. Dashboard Overview

 The **Overview** page gives you a high-level summary of team activity, including cards for Active Tasks, Tasks Due Soon, and Completed Tasks.
 You can also see a list of your most recent tasks.
+This page has no visible header; its content acts as the page itself.

 ## 4. Calendar